tolkit/gfatk/README.md

 ## Features

-The features of the toolkit reflect only their usefulness in debugging, visualising, and linearising GFA's from (especially) plant mitochondrial genome assemblies output from <a href="https://github.com/maickrau/MBG">`MBG`</a>.
+The features of the toolkit reflect only their usefulness in debugging, visualising, and linearising GFA's from (especially) plant mitochondrial genome assemblies output from <a href="https://github.com/maickrau/MBG">`MBG`</a> or `oatk`.
 These genomes are usually pretty small (up to 2Mb), and in many cases have circular or branching paths.

 Current help: